codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

 Promotion Flows streamline the process of moving code changes through different stages, such as testing, staging, and production.
 They automate repetitive tasks, reducing manual efforts, ensuring uniformity across deployments.
 By defining specific criteria for promotion, they help maintain the integrity of the software and reduce the likelihood of introducing bugs into production.
-Our Flow Builder visually guides you through creating any type of Promotion Flow.
-See [Create a Promotion Flow](#create-a-promotion-flow).
-As with other entities, you can toggle between YAML and chart modes while in the Flow Builder.

 Before creating promotion flows, review [our notes on Promotion Flows](#notes-on-promotion-flows) which highlights key factors to be aware of in promotion flow behavior.